FIRST SPIRITUAL TEMPLE

 - In many ways, Swedenborg was quite universal in his concepts, for he believed that all religious systems have their divine duty and purpose and that this is not the sole virtue of Christianity.

-- Swedenborg believed that the mission of the Church is absolutely necessary inasmuch as, left to his or her own devices, humanity simply cannot work out its relationship to God.
+- Swedenborg believed that the mission of the Church is absolutely necessary inasmuch as, left its own devices, humanity simply cannot work out its relationship to God.

 - He saw the real power of Christ’s life in the example it gave to others and vehemently rejected the concept of Christian atonement and original sin.